WebSiteX5/wsx5-developers-guide/docs/optional-objects/dynamic-update-fields.md

 |fieldToStorage|`Object` |Contains all the fields to be saved into storage.
 Object keys will be used as storage keys.
 Object values represent field ids.                       |
 |storageToField|`Object` |Contains all the fields to be recovered from storage.
 Object keys represent field ids.
 Object values represent storage keys.                         |

-`Object` properties will be processed in the order defined by this table. (i.e. if fieldToStorage and storageToField have the same key-field pair, only storage will change, field value recovered from storage)
+`Object` properties will be processed in the order defined by this table. (i.e. if fieldToStorage and storageToField have the same key-field pair, only storage will change, field value will be recovered from storage as is)

 Example: